The apricot kernel is a small but powerful seed that has been linked to possible cancer treatment. It’s found inside the center of an apricot stone.

 They’re also loaded with healthy fats that help to lower “bad” cholesterol.
 The kernels contain essential fatty acids (omega-6s and omega-3s).
 These help fight heart disease, improve mental health, and have a host of other benefits.

 Apricot kernels also contain the chemical compound amygdalin.
-This has been previously linked to cancer-fighting claims. is the patented drug name for amygdalin.
+This has been previously linked to cancer-fighting claims.

 Under its various names, amygdalin has been claimed to hold various cancer-fighting benefits, even now.
 There isn’t currently any credible scientific research to back up the claims.
 But many amygdalin-endorsing websites rely on supporting assertions from people with cancer.